Average Monthly Student Loan Payment

 Your monthly student loan payment depends on different factors:

-• Interest Rate: Federal student loan interest rates for new loans change yearly.
-Private interest rates are different for everyone.
+• Interest Rate: Federal student loan interest rates for new loans change yearly, and private interest rates vary for everyone.

 • Loan Term: Most federal student loans have 10-year terms.
 Private loan terms vary.